Charles Fletcher Lummis: New Mexico

 In 1888, Lummis moved to San Mateo, New Mexico to recuperate from his paralysis.
 He rode on the Plains while holding a rifle in one good hand and shooting jack rabbits.
-Here, he began a new career as a prolific freelance writer, writing on everything that was particularly special about the Southwest and Indian cultures.
+Here, he began a new career as a prolific freelance writer, writing on everything that was particularly special about the Southwest and Native American cultures.
 His articles about corrupt bosses committing murders in San Mateo drew threats on his life, so he moved to a new location in the Pueblo Indian village of Isleta, New Mexico, on the Rio Grande.

 Pueblo People of Isleta

-Somewhat recovered from his paralysis, Lummis was able to win over the confidence of the Isleta Pueblo, a Tiwa people, by his outgoing and generous nature.
+Somewhat recovered from his paralysis, Lummis was able to win over the confidence of the Isleta Pueblo, a Southern Tiwa people, by his outgoing and generous nature.
 But a hit man from San Mateo was sent up to Isleta, where he shot Lummis but failed to kill him.

 In Isleta, Lummis divorced his first wife and married Eva Douglas, who lived in the village and was the sister-in-law of an English trader.
 Somehow he convinced Eva to stay with Dorothea in Los Angeles until the divorce went through.
-In the meantime, Lummis became entangled in fights with the U.S. government agents over Indian education.
-In this period, the government was pushing assimilation and had established Indian boarding schools.
+In the meantime, Lummis became entangled in fights with the U.S. government agents over Native American education.
+In this period, the government was pushing assimilation and had established Native American boarding schools.
 It charged its agents with recruiting Native American children for the schools, where they were usually forced to give up traditional clothing and hair styles, and prevented from speaking their own languages or using their own customs.
 They were often prohibited from returning home during holidays or vacation periods, or their families were too poor to afford such travel.
 Lummis persuaded the government to allow 36 children from the Albuquerque Indian School to return to their homes.

 While in Isleta, he made friends with Father Anton Docher from France; he was the missionary Padre of Isleta.
 They both also befriended Adolph Bandelier.
 While living in Isleta, Lummis boarded in the home of Juan Rey Abeita.
 In 1890, he traveled with Bandelier to study the indigenous people of the area.